 - Have monthly gross sales of at least $10,000

-– Keep your credit score about 500
+- Keep your credit score above 500

-Energy Cost and Upkeep
+Energy Cost and Upkeep of Producing Cannabis

 This is a major sticking point for potential cannabis producers.
 Costs of electricity is the number one expense facing producers and often matches or exceeds total lease costs per month during production.